ebd622/fe-crud/README.md

 # fe-crud

 ## Product-API-mock
-This is [wiremock](http://wiremock.org/)-based stub for the FE-application.
+This is [wiremock](http://wiremock.org/)-based stub for the Product FE-application.

 Run Wiremock:
 ```